nasa/Transform-to-Open-Science/docs/Area4_Moving_To_Openness/Open_Timeline.md

 ### HHS AHRQ Data Management Policy
 In further support of requirements in the the Public Access Policy, the Agency for Healthcare Research and Quality created a [Data Management Plan Policy](https://grants.nih.gov/grants/guide/notice-files/NOT-HS-20-011.html).
 This policy requires for applicants for AHRQ grants to include data management plans for "managing, storing and disseminating the primary data, samples, physical collections and other supporting materials created or gathered in the course of research funded by AHRQ."

+### US Government ORCID Consortium
+DOE OSTI launched the [US Government ORCID Consortium](https://www.osti.gov/orcid-consortium/) in 2020 to bring together US government and DOE-affiliated organizations looking to use, adopt, and integrate with ORCID.
+The consortium is a mechanism for organizations to become ORCID members.
+DOE OSTI leads the consortium and provides administrative and technical support, as well as a community of practice.
+The consortium was developed to provide a community around sharing best practices, facilitating ORCID integrations, and helping with challenges, while decreasing costs.

 ## 2021
 ### NASA’s SPD-41